bchiha/Ruby-Text-Adventure-Kernel-System/README.md

 ## Conditions

 Conditions are requirements that are to be met or be true if the associated task is to be done.
-All conditions must start with an '*' astericks.
+All conditions must start with an '*' asterisk.
 And if no condition is needed then it will just have an '*'.
 There are six types of conditions that can be checked.
 They are

 ```
 Cx .........
 Carrying object x